khoojh/agile_gitpracticeassignment/README.md

 This article is interesting because it argues against our common intuition of what we know about the financial capabilities of a pro-athlete as opposed to that of a software engineer.

 ***

+> Interesting.
+Now I'm motivated to become a software engineer than becoming a pro athelete.
+> - Wei Jie